FSCSS Documentation

 Vendor Prefixing (-*-)

 Use the -*- prefix to automatically apply vendor-specific properties across -webkit, -moz, -ms, and -o.
+This ensures cross-browser compatibility without writing each prefix manually.

 Cross-Browser Transforms